camg228/tester/README.md

-# Combing Texxt-RS and BERT-Defense into a New Hybrid Adversarial Attack Defense System
+# Combining Texxt-RS and BERT-Defense into a New Hybrid Adversarial Attack Defense System

 This project implements and evaluates a **hybrid adversarial defense system**.
 It combines:

-- **Text-RS**: A decision-smoothing technique that uses ensemble voting across perturbed inputs.
+- **Text-RS**: A decision-smoothing technique that uses ensemble voting across altered prompts.
 - **BERT-Defense**: A semantic correction strategy that uses BERT’s masked language model (MLM) to recover corrupted words.

-The system was tested on the **SST-2 sentiment classification task** and evaluated under simple adversarial attacks.
+The system was tested on the SST-2 sentiment classification task** and evaluated under simple adversarial attacks.

 ## Contents